albinvass/zuul-jobs/roles/zuul-cache/README.rst

    Path to a directory where to the artifact should be unarchived to when used with `pull`.

+.. zuul:rolevar:: zuul_cache_s3_compression_level
+   :type: string
+   :default: "-6"

+   Configures the compression level gzip will use.

+.. zuul:rolevar:: zuul_cache_backend
+   :type: string

+   Backend that should be used to store artifacts.

+   Available backends are:

+   - s3

 .. zuul:rolevar:: zuul_cache
    :type: dict

    Complex argument which contains information on how to upload and configure the cache.
    It is expected that this argument comes from a `Secret`.
-See backend specific documentation for further fields that can be set.
+   See backend specific documentation for which fields that can be set.

-   .. zuul:rolevar:: backend
-      :type: string

-      Backend that should be used to store artifacts.

-      Available backends are:

-      - s3